d-bl/GroundForge-help/docs/transform/spider/index.md

 The <span style="color:green">green</span> dot is on position <span style="color:green">(-4,3)</span>.

 These values go in the sections with the <span style="color:green">green</span> and <span style="color:purple">purple</span> border on page Patterns.
-Note: <span style="color:green">green: (0,6)</span> also works, however, we recommend selecting the green dot in south-west direction.
+Note: <span style="color:green">green: (0,6)</span> also works, however, we recommend selecting the <span style="color:green">green</span> dot in south-west direction.

-## Step 9
+### Step 2.3

 Check in the “pattern”-panel if your definition is correct  You can ignore the half-circles that appear in the first collumn.
 If you see half-circles in an other than the first collumn, there is a problem with your definition.

-## Step 10
+### Step 2.4

 Adjust the pattern size by filling in columns and rows in the “swatch size”-panel.

-## Step 11 DONE!
+The definition-phase is now finished.

+## Phase 3: Fill in stitches

+### Step 3.1

-You can now click on the blue underlined “stitches and threads” to go to page Stitches to see what you have created and play with your ground.
+You can now click on the link “stitches and threads” to go to page Stitches to see what you have created and play with your ground.
+If you like to see our defintion, please click on the picture in the introduction of this page.

-[the spider][t-snab3]

 [snab3-00]: SNAB3-00.svg?align=left
 [snab3-01]: SNAB3-01.svg?align=right